Aldo A. Arellano

 Ann Arbor, MI 48109

-I am currently a Postdoctoral fellow in molecular ecology at the Cooperative Institute for Great Lakes Research at the University of Michigan.
+I am currently a postdoctoral fellow in molecular ecology affiliated with the Institute for Global Change Biology, the Cooperative Institute for Great Lakes Research, and the Duffy Lab at the University of Michigan.
 I am interested in how trophic interactions shape community ecology across macroscopic and microscopic scales.
 I use food webs and symbioses as models to explore these topics.

 By pairing field-based approaches and in situ manipulations with laboratory experiments I can selectively poke and prod communities of microorganisms, host-microbe interactions, and trophic complexity to understand basic features of ecological networks and function across diverse environments.

 My experience in research began in limnology and aquatic ecology, where I studied the spatio-temporal dynamics of seasonal cyanobacteria blooms.
 From then I caught the “research bug” and moved on to work in marine microbial ecology where I adopted a systems-level perspective for understanding the emergent properties of ecosystems.
-Most recently, I use a novel mosquito model (Wyeomyia smithii) to elucidate basic features of host-microbe-environment interactions.
-I am also interested in the role of microorganisms in the evolution of diverse host life histories and how microbial symbionts may impact host resilience and phenotypic plasticity.
+In my PhD, I used a novel mosquito model (Wyeomyia smithii) to elucidate basic features of host-microbe-environment interactions in Dr. Kerri Coon’s lab at the University of Wisconsin-Madison.
+Recently, I am also interested in the role of microorganisms in the evolution of diverse host life histories and how microbial symbionts may impact host resilience and phenotypic plasticity.
+In my current role I study animal-microbe interactions and food web dynamics in the Great Lakes and inland lakes of southeastern Michigan with an emphasis on zooplankton.